 How do you find the right plugins?

 We don’t pretend to know what’s best for journalists.
 We consider the experts to be our partners in the continual development and growth of Newspack.
 When we began, we were guided by publishers at 12 charter newsrooms.
 We’ve since added another 70 newsrooms to our community, and we surveyed hundreds of small and medium-sized online publishers to get their input.
 Our publishers push us every day to meet their needs and expand our catalog.

 How do you evaluate plugins and other features?

 The beauty of an open-source platform such as WordPress is that developers are constantly innovating.
 But until now, finding, vetting and installing the latest plugins — with confidence that they won’t break what you’ve built — has been a challenge for smaller newsrooms.

 That makes sense.
 What are some of the areas you’re focusing on?

 - For publishing, we give newsrooms incredible flexibility so they can modify or change the layout of their pages and story presentations at will.
-No more being locked into only what a theme offers, or hiring developers to add functional or visual flare.
+No more being locked into only what a theme offers, or hiring developers to add functional or visual flair.
 Workflows are streamlined and integrated with social media and newsletters.

 - For revenue development, we find features that smoothly take readers through an audience-acquisition funnel to become subscribers or members.
 We make it easy to create an online store.
 Accepting payments and donations is a breeze.

 - For audience engagement, we use the best tools that ensure your readers can be part of a newsroom’s operations including story inception, sourcing, reporting, and post-publication comments.